 So that's one aspect of the work.
 With the drawings, the paintings, photographs — let’s talk about Bundle House specifically, because that’s what’s going on in the studio at the moment.
 Bundle House does think about the future, but it doesn’t necessarily have a positive outlook on the future.
 It's about realities of what's happening globally.
 The way climate change is affecting our planet, the way that we live, and migration patterns.
 For example, the mining of natural resources in Africa is actually causing displacement among the people who live in the areas where these minerals and resources are being sourced.
 So Bundle House is responding to the future, but not necessarily a positive future.

 I remember that on your site you talk about a line between “real independence” and “flag independence.”
-Which seems connected to this work with maps in Bundle House — there's a difference between how the map is generally portrayed and he real experience of what what, what the lay of the land what the map is, like, on the ground?
-Can you say a little bit more about that thread of it?
+Which seems connected to the work with maps in Bundle House — there's a difference between how the map is generally portrayed and what the places in that map are like on the ground.
+Can you say a little bit more about that?

 Yeah.
 The flag work is definitely taking from that tradition.
 Flags have been in my work since around 2002 — whether they're depicted in drawings or paintings or things like that.
 But the actual making of flags rooted in particular ideas that I've been researching is fairly recent.
 The flags that I've been designing are based on a particular set of concerns that I have within a particular country.
 One flag, called A Flag for the New Caribbean, is based on a speech given by Sir Hilary Beckles in Barbados about reparations from former colonial rulers in the Caribbean.